Maggie0927/LotteryBuyPredictionWebApp/readme.md

 ### Model Structure

-Concatenate all the feaures, and input to a 3-layers MLP.
-Then perform a multiclass classification task and predict the lottery type the user will buy in the session (Two-color Ball, Ten Times Good Luck, Welfare Lottery 3D, Other Lottery Type)
+Concatenate all the feaures, and input to a 3-layers MLP in PyTorch.
+Then perform a multiclass classification task and predict the lottery type the user will buy in the session (Two-color Ball, Ten Times Good Luck, Welfare Lottery 3D, Other Lottery Type).

 ### Prediction result using historical data